basarat/typescript-react/06 cypress/README.md

 ```
 npx cypress open
 ```
-* Next we open the cypress IDE to let it initilize the cypress folder structure.
+* Next we open the cypress IDE using `cypress open`.
+This will initilize the cypress folder structure for us.

 ```js
 const wp = require('@cypress/webpack-preprocessor')